 Travelling The World Begins In Mexico

-The first leg of our round-the-world trip begins in Mexico, a country that I’ve travelled previously, but it’s the first time for my boyfriend, Dave.
+The first leg of travelling the world begins in Mexico for me, a country that I’ve travelled previously, but it’s the first time for my boyfriend, Dave.
 We fly from London to Cancun and the journey takes twenty-four hours due to a delayed connection in Miami.
 Not that we’re in a hurry, we have given ourselves a minimum of six months to visit some of the top places on our bucket list, after which we plan to settle in Australia to live and work (visas pending!).

 Relaxing in Cancun